ofpinewood/pineblog/samples/Opw.PineBlog.Sample/Resources/post-pineblog-demo-website.md

-PineBlog a new blogging engine, light-weight, open source and written in ASP.NET Core MVC Razor Pages, using Entity Framework Core.
+PineBlog a new blogging engine, light-weight, open source and written in ASP.NET Core MVC Razor Pages, using Entity Framework Core or MongoDb.
 It is highly extendable, customizable and easy to integrate in an existing web application.

 [![Build Status](https://dev.azure.com/ofpinewood/Of%20Pine%20Wood/_apis/build/status/ofpinewood.pineblog?branchName=master)](https://dev.azure.com/ofpinewood/Of%20Pine%20Wood/_build/latest?definitionId=7&branchName=master)